matheuslmarchetti/matheuslmarchetti/README.md

 ## Welcome

-I'm Matheus L. Marchetti, a Computer Science student passionate about the energy sector and dedicated to leveraging technology to enhance processes.
+👋 Hello!
+I am a Computer Science student with a keen interest in Data Science, Machine Learning, and business process optimization.

-👨‍💼 Currently, I work as an Administrative Assistant I at Grupo Energisa in Mato Grosso do Sul.
-In the Coordination for Large Clients and Public Sector, I focus on developing automations and process improvements using RPA's, along with conducting data analysis to support decision-making.
-My goal is to integrate my expertise in Computer Science with the specific demands of the energy sector, developing tools that optimize operations and provide strategic insights.
+👨‍💼 Currently, I work as an Administrative Assistant I at Grupo Energisa in the Mato Grosso do Sul unit, where I am part of the Large Clients and Public Sector Coordination team.
+My main responsibilities include developing process automations and improvements through RPA (Robotic Process Automation) and conducting data analyses to support strategic decision-making.
+Additionally, I develop support tools for managers and coordinators, enabling more efficient management and detailed process monitoring.

-🔧 My primary tools include Python, Power BI, Excel, and SQL, which I use to create solutions that not only add value to the business but also improve operational efficiency.
+🔧 I utilize tools such as Python, Power BI, Excel, and SQL to create solutions that add value to the business, enhance operational efficiency, and generate strategic insights.

-📚 I am committed to expanding my knowledge in the energy sector and emerging technologies, aiming to specialize at the intersection of Computer Science and Energy.
+📈 I am currently advancing my skills in BPMN (Business Process Model and Notation) and exploring the Bizagi software for process modeling.
+Furthermore, I am deepening my knowledge in Data Science and Machine Learning to broaden my capabilities in developing data-driven and analytical solutions.

+📚 My goal is to build expertise in these areas to contribute innovations that enhance decision-making and optimize business processes, always focused on adding value and driving progress in the market.

-Let's connect and explore new opportunities for collaboration!
+Let’s connect and explore new collaboration opportunities!

 <p align="center"> <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=matheuslmarchetti&layout=compact&langs_count=10&theme=dark"/>